robudexIT/cm_serverless_aws_ecs_terraform/README.md

   default = ""
 }
 ```

-5. Add these environments variables on aws-ecs-fullstack-app-terraform/Infrastructure/Modules/CodeBuild/main.tf as well.
-And comment the dynamodb environment variable.
+6. Add these environment variables in **aws-ecs-fullstack-app-terraform/Infrastructure/Modules/CodeBuild/main.tf** as well, and comment out the DynamoDB environment variable.

 ```bash
     environment_variable {